 Relapse is not a failure of previous treatment, but it’s part of the disorder of addiction.
 If you have received treatment in the past, but you’ve subsequently relapsed, it’s important not to view this as a failure.

 If you are addicted to drugs or alcohol, you may wonder: “why can’t I just stop?
 I’ve paid so much for my addiction!”
-If you are the parent of an addict you may equally wonder: “Why can’t they just stop, they’ve wrecked their own life and our lives through this addiction!”
+If you are the parent of somebody suffering from substance use disorder, you may equally wonder: “Why can’t they just stop, they’ve wrecked their own lives and our lives through this addiction!”